-With everything that’s going on, the Four Seasons still manages to retain a secluded, oasis-like feel.
-It’s a sprawling resort, so I pick up a house-bike to get around and instantly feel like I’m in a ‘kampung’, a traditional Malay village.
+The Four Seasons Langkawi is a charming, secluded, oasis-like yet sprawling resort.
+We pick up a house-bike to get around and instantly feel like we’re in a ‘kampung’, a traditional Malay village.
 This is no accident as it was built just so, with the property’s ninety-odd suites laid out across villas and pavilions, some on stilts with a view of the sea and others in two-storey blocks nestled in perfectly manicured tropical gardens.
 The hotel’s army of gardeners landscape it with meticulous detail and an amble through the resort is made all the more welcoming by a number of warm smiles from the rattan-hatted members of the maintenance team, popping up like ninjas from behind a bush or tree.
-I notice that there are far more staff than guests at the property despite the hotel running close to full occupancy, which says a lot for the level of luxury and service that the Four Seasons provides.
-Plus in most cases, they each know you by name.
-The team zip people around the resort in golf-carts; in fact, it is not uncommon to run into one, or have to jump out of their way.
-This is unlikely to be Bill Bensley’s remit, but I sincerely hope that he recommends a service road as part of the update.

-My room is conveniently a hop, skip and jump from the resort’s Geo-Spa, a gorgeous little village in its own right where therapists can kneed away your jet-lag with a range of elemental-themed treatments.
-My session there was satisfactory albeit a little rushed.
-But as a seasoned spa-bunny, I couldn’t help but feel that the holistic, big-brand, ‘earth, wind and water’ approach was a little misplaced, considering the Malaysian art of ‘urut’ is a rich vein that could have come through much stronger in the treatments.
+Our room is conveniently a hop, skip and jump from the Four Seasons Langkawi’s Geo-Spa, a gorgeous little village in its own right where therapists can knead away your jet-lag with a range of elemental-themed treatments.

 The hotel’s crowning glory is its private beach and surely, all paths lead to it.
 The water isn’t crystal clear, fine for swimming, although lazing is much more the sport here, whether in a hammock slung between two unassuming coconut trees or on sun loungers, only ever rolled out when someone needs it.
-I perch myself on a deck-chair, looking out at the beautiful stretch of sand from one corner of my eye to the other, the perfectly blue sea only interrupted by a superyacht in the horizon.
-The team here know who is on it, but discreet as they are, they won’t tell me.
-Instead, they propose giving my sunglasses a clean so I may have a better view.
+We perch ourselves on deck-chairs, looking out at the beautiful stretch of sand from one corner of our eyes to the other, the perfectly blue sea only interrupted by a superyacht on the horizon.